Visiting Primary Care

 You can potentially carry the virus to many people and spread it instantly, even without realizing it.
-And lack of symptoms is no indication of being clear: 20%-30% of people carrying the influenza virus have no symptoms[v].
+And lack of symptoms is no indication of being clear, according to Harvard Health: 20%-30% of people carrying the influenza virus have no symptoms[v].
 Every time you enter a public place carrying a strain, you have the potential to spread an illness.

 Given such statistics, why do people still not receive the vaccine?

 It isn’t just a fear of needles.
 Many people do not see the necessity of it, or have heard various myths surrounding the vaccine that deter them.
 One large misconception is that you can catch the flu from the vaccine.
 This is false: the vaccine is made of inactivated strains that are not able to transmit infection.
 Those who got sick after receiving the vaccine were going to get sick regardless[x].
 But the correlation is assumed to indicate causation, though it did not occur.